otrv4/otrv4/otrv4.md

    [Creating a User Profile](#creating-a-user-profile) section.
 2. Create a Prekey Profile, as defined in
    [Creating a Prekey Profile](#creating-a-prekey-profile) section.
+3. Generate a unique random id that is going to act as an identifier for this prekey message.
+It should be 4 byte unsigned value, big-endian (INT).
-3. Create the first one-time use prekey by generating the ephemeral ECDH key pair, as defined in
+4. Create the first one-time use prekey by generating the ephemeral ECDH key pair, as defined in
    [Generating ECDH and DH Keys](#generating-ecdh-and-dh-keys):
    * secret key `y` (57 bytes).
    * public key `Y`.
-4. Create the second one-time use prekey by generating the ephemeral DH key pair, as defined in
+5. Create the second one-time use prekey by generating the ephemeral DH key pair, as defined in
    [Generating ECDH and DH Keys](#generating-ecdh-and-dh-keys):
    * secret key `b` (80 bytes).
    * public key `B`.
-5. Generate a 4-byte instance tag to use as the sender's instance tag.
+6. Generate a 4-byte instance tag to use as the sender's instance tag.
    Additional messages in this conversation will continue to use this tag as the sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will have this